Explore PEAK Explore PEAK

 OWI has built a reputation for producing the highest quality products since 1974, and we’re proud that BlueDEF® is America’s #1 DEF brand.
 Widely available at retailers, BlueDEF® is backed by a Purity Guarantee.
 Every single batch of BlueDEF® is tested extensively before it’s sold to you.
 The batch code on the packaging is your assurance that the DEF is pure, and has been tested to meet or exceed the strictest OEM standards.

-Certified by the American Petroleum Institute to meet the ISO 22241 standard, BlueDEF® is made from the highest purity urea and deionized water, works in all diesel vehicles and equipment with SCR systems, and is non-toxic and non-flammable for safe and easy handling.
+Certified by the American Petroleum Institute to meet the ISO 22241 standard, BlueDEF® is made from the highest purity urea and deionized water, works in all diesel vehicles and equipment with SCR systems, and is non-flammable for safe and easy handling.
 Minimize risk, optimize your engine performance, and find true peace of mind with the highest quality DEF made by a premium, long-standing brand that America trusts.

 Is your Engine Susceptible to Deposit Formation?